fhemberger/nomad-demo/README.md

 ---

 <sup id="f2">2</sup> To get the Java demo up and running, I had to provide a Jar file and the opportunity for Nomad to download it.
-So I decided to use [this simple "Hello World" app](https://github.com/bjrbhre/hello-http-java), compile it in a Dockerfile and use a static web server for the resulting Jar file.
+So I decided to use [this "Hello World" app](https://github.com/bjrbhre/hello-http-java), compile it in a Dockerfile and use a static web server for downloads.
 This server also includes a "metrics" text file to fake a scraping endpoint for [Prometheus](#collecting-application-metrics-with-prometheus). [↩](#user-content-a2)